aschiffer186/Fermi/Fermi-Lang/Semantics.md

     3. If `T1` and `T2` are both floating-point types, `TO` will be the larger of thw two types.
     4. If one of `T1` and `T2` is a floating-point type and the other is a signed-integer type and the floating-point type is at least as big as the signed-integer type; `T0` will be the floating-point type.
     5. Otherwise the program is ill-formed.
+# Variable Declaration
+* A variable declaration takes the form:
+    * `IDENTIFIER [":" type-opt] ["=" expression]
+* A variable introduction creates a new variable with the specified identifier and associates an entity with that variable.
+* If a type is provided, the type of the associated entity is the type provided.
+* If no type is provided and an initializer is provided, the type of the variable's associated entity is the same as the entity created by the expression.
+* If no type is provided and no initializer is provided; the program is ill-formed
+* If an initializer is provided, the associated entity is given the same value as the entity returned by the expression in the initializer.
+    * When the entity is initialized, an associated object is allocated for the entity and the lifetime of the entity begins.

 # Expression
 * An expression takes as an input one or more not necessarily distinct entities and returns an entity.
 * Each expression has a value and a type; the value of an expression is the value of the returned entity; the type of an expression is the type of the returned expression.